 An estimated 70% of those who attend TIR training globally are mental health professionals, and the rest mostly literate and some semi-literate lay helpers.
 In addition to the research, there is a large body of anecdotal evidence of TIR's efficacy.
 Many clinicians who do the training either adopt it as their approach of choice or add it to their repertoire of effective work.

-The population that most interested the developer of the CSDP, however, was the literate, semi-literate, and sometimes even illiterate lay individuals who have learned this approach and achieved excellent outcomes in their sessions together.
+The population that most interested the developer of the CSDP, however, was those with little or no formal "higher education", who have learned this approach and achieved excellent outcomes in their sessions together.
 Trauma resolution can and has been taught successfully and applied effectively by these people.

 The significant value of lay practitioners, paraprofessionals, peer-to-peer programs, and the contribution of those with "lived experience in common" makes it clear that we have resource options.

 In the early 1990s the CDC and Kaiser Permanente in San Diego did a study that pointed the way to change.
-This study makes clear that by far the majority of what ails us finds its roots in past overwhelming adversity.
+This study makes clear that by far the majority of what ails us finds its roots in past overwhelming adversity, what is now understood to be toxic stress.
 In other words, when seeking to change the conditions of individuals and communities, the path forward must include the view through the trauma lens.

 Learn more about the ACE Study and join the movement!